opener-project/sentiment-lexicons/README.md

 ##lexicons_from_annotations##

-Lexicons created from the manual annotated data (which can be found in also in github, https://github.com/opener-project/opinion_annotations_LANG where $LANG can be en/es/fr/nl/de/it) using the supervised heuristic implemented in https://github.com/opener-project/opinion-domain-lexicon-acquisition
+Lexicons created from the manual annotated data (this data can be found also in github, https://github.com/opener-project/opinion_annotations_LANG where $LANG can be en/es/fr/nl/de/it) using the supervised heuristic implemented in https://github.com/opener-project/opinion-domain-lexicon-acquisition